Travel Guides

 The altitude of Everest Base Camp is 5,346 meters (17,598 feet).

-What are the high altitude to low altitude effects?
+What are the effects of high altitude to low altitude?

-Moving from the high-altitude to low-altitude has positive effects.
-Headaches, nausea, dizziness, shortness of breath, etc. are all solved.
+Moving from high altitude to low altitude has positive effects.
+Headaches, nausea, dizziness, shortness of breath, etc., are all solved.

 Can altitude sickness be dangerous?

 Yes, altitude sickness can be dangerous; in the worst case, it could be fatal.
-It is better to identify the early signs of Everest Base Camp altitude sickness.
-For full disclosure of challenges during the EBC trek, please visit Everest Base Camp Trek Difficulty (for 2024).
+Identifying the early signs of Everest Base Camp altitude sickness is better for fully disclosing the challenges during the EBC trek.

 Can altitude sickness cause body aches?